chenxingqiang/llm-course-chen/notebooks/md/lesson_03_Basic_knowledge_and_architectural_characteristics_of_LLM.md

 3. **Privacy-Preserving Machine Learning**: Techniques like federated learning to train models while preserving data privacy.
 4. **Interpretable AI**: Developing methods to make model decisions more transparent and explainable.

-## Conclusion: The Ongoing LLM Revolution
+## Summary: The Ongoing LLM Revolution

 As we conclude our journey through the world of Large Language Models, it's clear that we're in the midst of an ongoing revolution in AI and NLP.
 From the foundational innovations of word embeddings to the current state-of-the-art models capable of human-like text generation, the field has progressed at an astonishing pace.